 It’s essential to listen to your body.
 Symptoms of chronic compartment syndrome usually go away when one stops exercising.
 For instance, the pain and cramping can go away after 30 minutes of rest.
 If ignored, however, the pain may start lasting for more extended periods.

 As previously mentioned, abdominal compartment syndrome usually occurs in people who are very ill or in the hospital, often not in a position to describe the symptoms themselves.
 It is, therefore, up to a doctor to diagnose the symptoms on a routine check-up.
 The symptoms may include:

 - It appears distended, tense or tight

-- The patient will wince in pain if it is touched or if they are required to sit upright or engage the abdomen in any way
+- The patient will wince in pain if touched or if required to sit upright or engage the abdomen in any way

-- There will be problems with the urine output, such as unusually low amounts — this is due to the pressure exerted on the kidneys
+- There will be problems with the urine output, such as deficient amounts — this is because of the pressure exerted on the kidneys

 Compartment Syndrome Prevention

 Seeing as the syndrome mainly occurs after accidents, it is hard to prevent it.
-The best one can do is be careful and watch out for any signs after sustaining serious injury.
-Here are some steps one can take to lower the chances of contracting the syndrome (x):
+The best you can do is to be careful and watch out for any signs after sustaining a severe injury.
+Here are some steps you can take to lower the chances of contracting the syndrome: (x)

 - Thorough diagnosis and treatment of injuries, especially those that display the symptoms named above